Circumvention & Anonymity tools list

 - Don’t open documents downloaded through Tor while online.
 These documents can contain Internet resources that will be downloaded outside of Tor by the application that opens them.

-- Web browsing is much slower than through a normal browser or a VPN because your traffic is encrypted and relayed through the Tor network, but it shouldn’t be crippling.
-If you find it’s too slow, you can try to change the circuit in Tor Browser with Ctrl+Shift+L (with Orbot you can switch to a new identity by swiping from right to left or from left to right on the onion icon) - https://tor.stackexchange.com/questions/8673/tor-browser-bundle-tbb-new-circuit-versus-new-identity
+- Web browsing is much slower than through a normal browser or a VPN because your traffic is encrypted and relayed through the Tor network, but it shouldn’t be so bad that the application is unusable.
+If you find it’s too slow, you can try to change the circuit in Tor Browser with Ctrl+Shift+L - https://tor.stackexchange.com/questions/8673/tor-browser-bundle-tbb-new-circuit-versus-new-identity

 - Flash and many other features of websites won’t work, for example you may not be able to watch videos - this is a drawback, but enabling these features may compromise your anonymity.
 Some websites, including Youtube, support HTML5 players when Flash is not supported by the browser and sometimes you can watch the video by switching to the HTML5 version.